next-intlMembers

 Hi, I‘m Jan!

-I‘m an independent developer, open source maintainer, and university teacher with more than 10 years of experience building user-centric apps with React.
+I‘m an independent developer, open source maintainer, and university teacher from Austria.

 I‘m incredibly excited to share everything I‘ve learned about internationalization with you in this course, to help you build apps that reach users across the globe with confidence.